The thermistor model, jupyter notebook and C++ code I used is available here.

 bx lr

-This brings the number of instructions down to 21 in the main loop down from 31.
+This brings the number of instructions to 21 in the main loop down from 31.
 We also remove all branches and the divide by changing our spacing method.

 These three methods all rely on a precomputed lookup table and interpolation.
 Version A allows for arbitrary points placement which is great for non linear spacing.
 If you have a complicated function for placing points then this is ideal.
 Version B simplifies some and uses fixed spacing but the divide can take some time especially if it’s not available in hardware.
-Version C is the most restrictive but the most optimized.
-If you can use powers of 2 for spacing then the interpolation is just an add and shift cutting the calculation time down to a blazing sub 20 cycles.
+Version C is both the most restrictive and the most optimized.
+If you can use powers of 2 for spacing then the interpolation is just an add and shift cutting the calculation time down to a rubber burning sub 20 cycles.
 Version B & C also benefit from only having 1x table in memory so if you need more points it’s half the price as Version A.

 Version | Method | Approx. Cycles | Code Size | Notes |